chenyang03/developers/README.md

 ## Background

 We explore the the behavioral patterns of developers.
-We study several interesting problems, including the 996 working hour system and malicious account detection.
+We study several interesting problems, including the 996 working hour system, user interactions and malicious account detection.

 ## Publications

+* Erzheng Fu, Yingqiu Zhuang, Jianxi Zhang, Jiayun Zhang and Yang Chen*.
+Understanding the User Interactions on GitHub: A Social Network Perspective.
+Proc. of the IEEE 24th International Conference on Computer Supported Cooperative Work in Design (CSCWD'21), Dalian, China, May 2021.

 * Jiayun Zhang, Yang Chen*, Qingyuan Gong, Aaron Yi Ding, Yu Xiao, Xin Wang, Pan Hui.
 Understanding the Working Time of Developers in IT Companies in China and the United States.
 To appear: IEEE Software.
 (DOI: 10.1109/MS.2020.2988022)